Selfmed Medical Aid Tariffs Explained

 - BHF – Board of Healthcare Funders effectively represents the various medical schemes, and provides their tariff structure.

 - NHRPL (or RPL) – National Health Reference Price List.

-▪ This is the price list for health services and procedures, and is used by the medical schemes as a guideline.
+▪ This is the price list for health services and procedures, and is the medical schemes’ guideline.

-▪ It is used to reimburse service providers.
+▪ Medical schemes use the guidelines to reimburse service providers.

 ▪ The NHRPL is not always the fee the health care providers charge.
 They are free to set out their own fees, which explains why the patient often needs to settle the difference in the amount claimed by the service provider, and the amount reimbursed by the medical scheme.